trujunzhang/App-1.4.26-2-fixed/README.md

   key to the translation file and use the arrow function version, like so:
   `nameOfTheKey: ({amount, dateTime}) => "User has sent " + amount + " to you on " + dateTime,`.
   This is because the order of the phrases might vary from one language to another.
+- When working with translations that involve plural forms, it's important to handle different cases correctly.

+  For example:
+  - zero: Used when there are no items **(optional)**.
+  - one: Used when there's exactly one item.
+  - two: Used when there's two items. **(optional)**
+  - few: Used for a small number of items **(optional)**.
+  - many: Used for larger quantities **(optional)**.
+  - other: A catch-all case for other counts or variations.

+  Here’s an example of how to implement plural translations:

+  messages: () => ({
+      zero: 'No messages',
+      one: 'One message',
+      two: 'Two messages',
+      few: (count) => `${count} messages`,
+      many: (count) => `You have ${count} messages`,
+      other: (count) => `You have ${count} unread messages`, })

+  In your code, you can use the translation like this:

+  `translate('common.messages', {count: 1});`
 ----

 # Deploying
 ## QA and deploy cycles
 We utilize a CI/CD deployment system built using [GitHub Actions](https://github.com/features/actions) to ensure that new code is automatically deployed to our users as fast as possible.
 As part of this process, all code is first deployed to our staging environments, where it undergoes quality assurance (QA) testing before it is deployed to production.
 Typically, pull requests are deployed to staging immediately after they are merged.

-Every time a PR is deployed to staging, it is added to a [special tracking issue](https://github.com/Ieatta/App/issues?q=is%3Aopen+is%3Aissue+label%3AStagingDeployCash) with the label `StagingDeployCash` (there will only ever be one open at a time).
+Every time a PR is deployed to staging, it is added to a [special tracking issue](https://github.com/Expensify/App/issues?q=is%3Aopen+is%3Aissue+label%3AStagingDeployCash) with the label `StagingDeployCash` (there will only ever be one open at a time).
 This tracking issue contains information about the new application version, a list of recently deployed pull requests, and any issues found on staging that are not present on production.
 Every weekday at 9am PST, our QA team adds the `🔐LockCashDeploys🔐` label to that tracking issue, and that signifies that they are starting their daily QA cycle.
 They will perform both regular regression testing and the QA steps listed for every pull request on the `StagingDeployCash` checklist.

 Once the `StagingDeployCash` is locked, we won't run any staging deploys until it is either unlocked, or we run a production deploy.
 If severe issues are found on staging that are not present on production, a new issue (or the PR that caused the issue) will be labeled with `DeployBlockerCash`, and added to the `StagingDeployCash` deploy checklist.
 If we want to resolve a deploy blocker by reverting a pull request or deploying a hotfix directly to the staging environment, we can merge a pull request with the `CP Staging` label.

 Once we have confirmed to the best of our ability that there are no deploy-blocking issues and that all our new features are working as expected on staging, we'll close the `StagingDeployCash`.
 That will automatically trigger a production deployment, open a new `StagingDeployCash` checklist, and deploy to staging any pull requests that were merged while the previous checklist was locked.

 ##  Key GitHub workflows
-These are some of the most central [GitHub Workflows](https://github.com/Ieatta/App/tree/main/.github/workflows).
-There is more detailed information in the README [here](https://github.com/Ieatta/App/blob/main/.github/workflows/README.md).
+These are some of the most central [GitHub Workflows](https://github.com/Expensify/App/tree/main/.github/workflows).
+There is more detailed information in the README [here](https://github.com/Expensify/App/blob/main/.github/workflows/README.md).

 ### preDeploy
-The [preDeploy workflow](https://github.com/Ieatta/App/blob/main/.github/workflows/preDeploy.yml) executes whenever a pull request is merged to `main`, and at a high level does the following:
+The [preDeploy workflow](https://github.com/Expensify/App/blob/main/.github/workflows/preDeploy.yml) executes whenever a pull request is merged to `main`, and at a high level does the following:

 - If the `StagingDeployCash` is locked, comment on the merged PR that it will be deployed later.
 - Otherwise:
-  - Create a new version by triggering the [`createNewVersion` workflow](https://github.com/Ieatta/App/blob/main/.github/workflows/createNewVersion.yml)
+  - Create a new version by triggering the [`createNewVersion` workflow](https://github.com/Expensify/App/blob/main/.github/workflows/createNewVersion.yml)
   - Update the `staging` branch from main.
-- Also, if the pull request has the `CP Staging` label, it will execute the [`cherryPick` workflow](https://github.com/Ieatta/App/blob/main/.github/workflows/cherryPick.yml) to deploy the pull request directly to staging, even if the `StagingDeployCash` is locked.
+- Also, if the pull request has the `CP Staging` label, it will execute the [`cherryPick` workflow](https://github.com/Expensify/App/blob/main/.github/workflows/cherryPick.yml) to deploy the pull request directly to staging, even if the `StagingDeployCash` is locked.

 ### deploy
-The [`deploy` workflow](https://github.com/Ieatta/App/blob/main/.github/workflows/deploy.yml) is really quite simple.
+The [`deploy` workflow](https://github.com/Expensify/App/blob/main/.github/workflows/deploy.yml) is really quite simple.
 It runs when code is pushed to the `staging` or `production` branches, and:

 - If `staging` was updated, it creates a tag matching the new version, and pushes tags.
 - If `production` was updated, it creates a GitHub Release for the new version.

 ### platformDeploy
-The [`platformDeploy` workflow](https://github.com/Ieatta/App/blob/main/.github/workflows/platformDeploy.yml) is what actually runs the deployment on all four platforms (iOS, Android, Web, macOS Desktop).
+The [`platformDeploy` workflow](https://github.com/Expensify/App/blob/main/.github/workflows/platformDeploy.yml) is what actually runs the deployment on all four platforms (iOS, Android, Web, macOS Desktop).
 It runs a staging deploy whenever a new tag is pushed to GitHub, and runs a production deploy whenever a new release is created.

 ### lockDeploys
-The [`lockDeploys` workflow](https://github.com/Ieatta/App/blob/main/.github/workflows/lockDeploys.yml) executes when the `StagingDeployCash` is locked, and it waits for any currently running staging deploys to finish, then gives Applause the :green_circle: to begin QA by commenting in the `StagingDeployCash` checklist.
+The [`lockDeploys` workflow](https://github.com/Expensify/App/blob/main/.github/workflows/lockDeploys.yml) executes when the `StagingDeployCash` is locked, and it waits for any currently running staging deploys to finish, then gives Applause the :green_circle: to begin QA by commenting in the `StagingDeployCash` checklist.

 ### finishReleaseCycle
-The [`finishReleaseCycle` workflow](https://github.com/Ieatta/App/blob/main/.github/workflows/finishReleaseCycle.yml) executes when the `StagingDeployCash` is closed.
+The [`finishReleaseCycle` workflow](https://github.com/Expensify/App/blob/main/.github/workflows/finishReleaseCycle.yml) executes when the `StagingDeployCash` is closed.
 It updates the `production` branch from `staging` (triggering a production deploy), deploys `main` to staging (with a new `PATCH` version), and creates a new `StagingDeployCash` deploy checklist.

 ## Local production builds
 Sometimes it might be beneficial to generate a local production version instead of testing on production.
 Follow the steps below for each client: